-The European Workshop on On-Board Data Processing (OBDP2019) covers topics related to on-board data processing for space applications.
-The event aims to provide an interface between on-board processing equipment manufacturers and data processing users.
+The European Workshop on On-Board Data Processing (OBDP2019) covered topics related to on-board data processing for space applications.
+The event aimed to provide an interface between on-board processing equipment manufacturers and data processing users.

-The OBDP2019 is co-organised by ESA, CNES and DLR and is hosted at ESTEC in the Netherlands.
-The event will take place in the High-Bay in the Erasmus Building.
+OBDP is co-organised by ESA, CNES and DLR and is hosted at ESTEC in the Netherlands.
+The 2019 edition of the event will take place in the High-Bay in the Erasmus Building.

-The workshop will bring together representatives from the European space agencies and industry to create a forum for presentations on past, current and future data processing topics and to organise round-tables on the topics of future development of on-board data processing systems and devices.
+The workshop brings together representatives from the European space agencies and industry to create a forum for presentations on past, current and future data processing topics and to organise round-tables on the topics of future development of on-board data processing systems and devices.

-The round-table sessions aim to extract the needs and possibilities for on-board data processing in the future, as an input for future development activities.
+At OBDP2019, the round-table sessions aimed to extract the needs and possibilities for on-board data processing in the future, as an input for future development activities.

 All material presented at the workshop must, before submission, be cleared of any restrictions preventing it from being published on the OBDP website.